JoaoUF/e-commerce-clothes/README.md

 ## doto dev

 - [ ] add other product
-- [ ] call list of product in frontend
 - [ ] add product detail page with add to card or buy button
 - [ ] store card detail in local storage?
-- [ ] change appappbar component with logout button
 - [ ] add signin, signup connection with backend

 ## doto prod